Lake Placid & Adirondacks Activities Guide

 June is a joyous month.
 It brings birds, butterflies, and the full greening of our magnificent Adirondack northern hardwood forests.
 The weather tends to be ideal much of the time, with warm days and cool nights.
 Wildflowers remain abundant, including the pink ladyslipper and Clintonia lily.
 By day and by night, the haunting calls of loons ring out on our lakes.
 Songbird choruses at dawn take the listener's breath away with their wild and timeless beauty.
 A stroll at dusk will likely bring the soft, piccolo-like notes of a hermit thrush.

-- Through residential, recreational, and commercial areas, the 3-mile Mirror Lake loop is the perfect way to explore downtown.
+- Let the shimmering waters of the lake reflect the breathtaking beauty that surrounds you, as you stroll along the serene path encircling the Mirror Lake shoreline.
+Through residential, recreational, and commercial areas, the 3-mile Mirror Lake loop is the perfect way to explore downtown.
 Perhaps you'll hear the distinct call of the Common Loon, which makes its summer home in the Adirondacks and raises its young on Mirror Lake.
+Whether you seek solitude for quiet contemplation or seek a refreshing outdoor activity with loved ones, this scenic walk promises a rejuvenating experience that will leave you with cherished memories and a deep appreciation for nature's wonders.

 Birds of Song & Prey